MaximilianSoerenPollak/score_demos/one-directional-linking/notes.md

-Building the 'platform_description' documentation, that is heavily linked with 'score_platform'
+Building the [platform_description](https://github.com/eclipse-score/process_description) documentation, that is heavily linked with 'score_platform'

 The two possible ways are 'latest' as well as 'release'.